Huespal/facto-expense/README.md

 Testing and user roles restrictions had been added along the tasks.
 Components are done in a way that are ready to adapt to theme modifications, so multiple theming is handled.
+There's currently a base theme, based on light colours and a dark theme based on dark colours.

 ## Final thoughts